damonchandler/ansible/ges_ssh/ges_ssh/README.md

 It performs the following:

 * Backs up the current /etc/ssh/sshd_config file (for legacy reference purposes).
-* Provides the NASA IT Consent Banner file to /etc/issue (NASA-ASCS-20036: Modify the System Login Banner).
+* Provides the Genesis IT Consent Banner file to /etc/issue.
 * Configures sshd_config parameters in the vars/main.yml and applies them to the applicable Jinja (.j2) templates.
 Copies templates to the target as the new sshd_config file.
 * Restarts the secure shell service.